Bandamanna saga: Synopsis

 Odd's livestock start to go missing.
 Váli, who was raised by Odd's father and now lives with Odd, promises to find out if Ospak stole them, as Odd suspects.
-Váli tells Ospak that he is suspected, and he is killed when he and Odd visit Ospak's home.
+Váli tells Ospak that he is suspected, confronting him at Swalastead, where Uspak, intending to kill Odd, mistakenly slays Váli between the shoulders, and he is killed when he and Odd visit Ospak's home.
 Odd tries to bring Ospak to trial at the Thingvellir (Þingvellir), but he makes a legal error and the lawsuit fails.

 Going home disappointed, Odd meets his father, Ofeig, who promises to take on the case if he is paid what Odd would have paid anybody else who fixed things.
 Ofeig gets the jurymen to agree to do what they want to do: condemn the infamous Ospak, and get paid into the bargain.
+Ofeig offers them bribes of silver to judge according to truth and right, appealing to their oath to prioritize justice over legal technicalities.
 The bribe is suspected by Thorarin, father of Ospak's wife, and his friend Styrmir.
-They form a band of six men known as the banded men (bandamenn) who swear an oath to take Odd to court and seek to have him fined.
+They form a band of six men known as the banded men (bandamenn) who swear an oath to take Odd to court and seek to have him fined or unlawfully bringing money into the court.